owlcs/owlapi/README.md

 *    Removed the fragments module and replaced it with the profiles module.
 The EL++ profile is currently implemented.
 *    Added support for extended visitors that can return objects in the visit method.
 *    Turned off logging in the RDF parser classes by default.

+### Bug fixes:

+*    The getOntologyURIs method on AutoURIMapper would return physical rather than logic URIs.
+Fixed.
+*    Namespaces for annotation URIs weren't generated.
+Fixed.
+*    Removing a subclass axiom from an ontology cause the axiom to be added to the ontology as a GCI.
+Fixed.
+*    When parsing an ontology, the accept types has been set to include RDF/XML.
+This means that ontologies can be parsed correctly from servers that are configured to return RDF or HTML depending on the request type.
+*    OWL/XML writer has been modified to write the datatype URI attribute name correctly.
+Previously the name was written as "Datatype", however it should be "datatypeURI".
+*    OWL/XML parser.
+Modified the literal handler to parse literals using the correct datatype URI attribute name (was "Datatype" and should have been "datatypeURI").
+*    The constructor that required a manager in BidirectionalShortFormProviderAdapter did not rebuild the cache.
+Fixed.
+*    Unqualified cardinality restrictions were rendered out as qualified cardinality restrictions.
+Fixed.
+*    Saving an ontology would fail if the necessary directories did not exist.
+Fixed.
+*    Rendering anonymous property inverses in OWL/XML was incorrect.
+Fixed.
+*    Label and Comment annotations in the functional syntax weren't parsed properly, they were parsed as regular annotations.
+Fixed.
+*    In the OWLXMLParserHandler, no handler for negative data property assertions was registered.
+Fixed.
+*    Annotations that have anonymous individuals as values weren't rendered correctly.
+Fixed.
+*    RDFXMLOntologyStorer and RDFXMLRenderer always used the ontology format that is obtainable from the manager, regardless of whether or not a custom ontology format was specified - fixed.
+*    Rules that contained individual or data value objects couldn't be rendered.
+Fixed.
+*    Declaration axioms were automatically added for data properties whether an ontology contained declaredAs triples or not.
+Fixed.
+*    Anonymous properties weren't rendered correcty.
+Fixed.
+*    RDF rendering for sub property axioms whose sub property is a property chain used an old rendering.
+The rendering now complies with the latest OWL 2 specification.
+Ontologies that use the old rendering can still be parsed.
+*    RDF lists were reordered on rendering.
+Fixed.